 Chosen for its proven reliability, predictable handling qualities and student comfort, we're sure you'll agree with us it's the ideal aircraft for student pilots to master the art of flying.

-Specifically designed for training the PA38 is powered by the dependable and very widely used Avco Lycoming O-235 engine and weighs in at around 750 kg.
-Top speed is a sporting 125 mph with a rate of climb in excess of 700 feet per minute.
+The G115 is powered by the dependable and very widely used Avco Lycoming O-235 engine and weighs in at around 650 kg.
+Top speed is a sporting 135 kts with a rate of climb in excess of 700 feet per minute.